The Port-Harcourt zoo has only 9 animals left

-A very lonely monkey in a not so pleasant cage, two hungry looking lions, one poor crocodile, one snake, one chimp, two ostriches, one turtle, a deer, a duck and a handful of birds.
+When then military governor Alfred Diete-Spiff established this zoo in 1974 little did he know it would end up looking like a prison for unwanted animals.

-Do not expect that oh-so-amazing feeling you feel deep in your gut and be prepared to see hungry lions, common birds, a caged monkey and some other creatures looking for an escape from such torturous captivity.
+Do not expect that oh-so-amazing feeling and be prepared to see hungry lions, common birds, a caged monkey and some other creatures looking for an escape from such torturous captivity.

 When then military governor Alfred Diete-Spiff established this zoo in 1974 little did he know it would end up looking like a prison for unwanted animals.
 Have you visited that place recently?